junaidr04/Leetcode-solution/README.md

 Backtracking – N-Queens, subsets, permutations, and constraint satisfaction problems.

 Bit Manipulation – XOR, AND, OR tricks, subset generation with bits, single number problems.

-Each solution contains comments explaining the logic and approach